Ghost in the Shell

 Story & Plot Summary: Ghost in the Shell

-Quick Plot Summary: Released in 1995, Ghost in the Shell is a Action, Animation, Science Fiction anime directed by Mamoru Oshii.
+Quick Plot Summary: Released in 1995, Ghost in the Shell is a Action, Animation, Science Fiction anime directed by Mamoru Oshii, written by Kazunori Ito.
 The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict involving Atsuko Tanaka.
+As part of the Ghost in the Shell Collection, it provides a scannable look at the movie's central conflict involving Atsuko Tanaka as Motoko Kusanagi (voice).

 Story Breakdown